 FlexDeploy is an Enterprise DevOps platform with fully integrated support for Salesforce apps, metadata customizations, integrations and more.
 This is the fourth article in a blog series that will help you understand what makes FlexDeploy a perfect choice to implement DevOps, CI/CD, and release automation with Salesforce.

 Here is a summary of the FlexDeploy Loves Salesforce series.
-Please note that the final article is coming soon.

 - FlexDeploy Loves Salesforce: DevOps for Salesforce

 - FlexDeploy Loves Salesforce: Source Control Your Salesforce Changes

 - FlexDeploy Loves Salesforce: Deploy Salesforce Apps and Metadata Objects

 - FlexDeploy Loves Salesforce: Build and Deploy Salesforce DX Apps

 - FlexDeploy Loves Salesforce: Unit Test and Test Automation for Your Salesforce

 In the previous blog article, we saw how easy it is to retrieve, view differences, and deploy your changes to your test and production orgs with FlexDeploy.
 In this article, we will see how easy it is to deploy your changes from SFDX to your test and production orgs with FlexDeploy.

 Salesforce Developer Experience (DX) is a new way to develop and manage Salesforce apps using scratch orgs and version control.
 Scratch orgs are available for the Dev Hub enabled Salesforce platforms.
 These scratch orgs consist of Salesforce code or metadata that can be easily created or destroyed, helping to speed up the standard development workflow.